like routine. Feed at the same times and in the same places to begin with -

 motivator.
 Different dogs have different preferences, but almost every dog finds

-the Arden Grange Tasty Liver Treat a perfect incentive.
+the Arden Grange Tasty Paste a perfect incentive.

 Your puppy will need to go to the toilet after playing, after waking up, after any kind of excitement - such as the children coming home from school - and after meals.
 At these times, take your puppy to the same place outside and wait with him or her - even in the rain!